MasterOfSus/idealGasSim/README.md

 # idealGasSim

-This project has been abandoned, I give up, I cannot for the life of me figure out what's wrong with the multithreading and I cannot keep on doing this as I have been using it to destroy myself for way too long.
-Lol I'm so silly time to become homeless.
-Btw running the program with gasSim_demo.ini from the configs directory seems to work, I tried with 10k particles and justStats, with 100 for boxSide instead and it terminates without throwing, sillyyyyyyyyyyy.
-BLEP.
+This project is on the verge of abandonment, the multithreading is horribly cursed and likely unrecoverable, but hey the rest seems to work.
+It's quite slow as well, only goes up to ~1000 particles before becoming impossibly slow, no matter the setting (1 fps).
+Sillyyyyyyyyyyyyyyyyyyyyyyyyyyyyyyyy.
+BLEP!!!!

 ![hopefully this silly car image is still available](https://static.wikia.nocookie.net/silly-cat/images/5/59/Milly.png/revision/latest?cb=20231001194804)